The Ever-Growing Importance Of China To The Global Toy Industry

 Spoiler alert: this article is not primarily about OEM manufacturing!

 For those who have been in the toy business for a long time, China is synonymous with toy manufacturing, and has been for the working lifetimes of most people in the toy trade.
 China has been an incredible manufacturing resource for toy companies.
-Much has been written about the pressures on China’s toy factories (including by ourselves), with rapid economic development which makes labour intensive toy production less and less viable in China.
+Much has been written about the pressures on China’s toy manufacturing sector (including by ourselves), with rapid economic development which makes labour intensive toy production less and less viable in China.
 Labour cost inflation is the primary reason why toy companies are increasingly looking to Vietnam, India and other Asian markets to pick up some slack in terms of lower labour costs.

 Domestic China Market